 - FIND (opens new window) - the Framework for Internal Navigation and Discovery

 If you're having problems with getting openHABian to install properly, check out the debug guide.
 It's also available on your system as

 You can ask for help on the openHABian community forum (opens new window) when the debug guide doesn't help but please first, read and mind the rules (opens new window).

 If you want to get involved, you found a bug, or just want to see what's planned for the future, visit us on GitHub:

 # Where can I find a changelog for openHABian?

-If you want to stay in touch with all the latest code changes under the hood, see the commit history for openHABian.
-You'll also see added commits when executing the "Update" function within the openHABian Configuration Tool.
+If you want to stay in touch with all the latest code changes under the hood, see commit history (opens new window) for openHABian.

 # Did my Installation succeed?
 What to do in case of a problem?